Raj-Sanjay-Shah/QA_Document_Retrieval/README.md

 ## Requirements
 1. pip3 install -r requirements.txt
-2. Download questions from: [https://www.google.com/url?q=https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fpinafore-us-west-2%2Fqanta-jmlr-datasets%2Fqanta.train.2018.04.18.json&sa=D&sntz=1&usg=AFQjCNGf7EtqkO16UWbMx_eeAexvvoIXxw] and save as 'qanta.train.json'.
+2. Download questions from [here](https://www.google.com/url?q=https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fpinafore-us-west-2%2Fqanta-jmlr-datasets%2Fqanta.train.2018.04.18.json&sa=D&sntz=1&usg=AFQjCNGf7EtqkO16UWbMx_eeAexvvoIXxw) and save as 'qanta.train.json'.
 Users can also change the value of the variable 'questions_file' in test_queries.py to the correct path.
-3. Download documents from: [https://www.google.com/url?q=https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fpinafore-us-west-2%2Fqanta-jmlr-datasets%2Fwikipedia%2Fwiki_lookup.json&sa=D&sntz=1&usg=AFQjCNFJ_cCrB0wkRniaZ9yRWg7dvBslMw] and save as 'wiki_lookup.json'.
+3. Download documents from [here](https://www.google.com/url?q=https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fpinafore-us-west-2%2Fqanta-jmlr-datasets%2Fwikipedia%2Fwiki_lookup.json&sa=D&sntz=1&usg=AFQjCNFJ_cCrB0wkRniaZ9yRWg7dvBslMw) and save as 'wiki_lookup.json'.
 Users can also change the value of the variable 'file_name_documents' in Index_Creation_code.py to the correct path.

 ## Steps to run the code:
 1. Install all the requirements in the file requirements.txt by using the above code.